 We wouldn’t blame you if finding a gift for the artist in your life seems like a tall order.
 Artists are known for having very good and particular taste, which usually requires a bit more thought than shopping for your L.A.–based aunt who will appreciate a culty back massager or your teen brother who explicitly told you he wants AirPods.
-And if you want to buy an artist a gift he will actually use, you’ll probably have to be pretty familiar with his practice to know what supplies to get.
-To help keep you from wandering the aisles of Blick deliberating between that $80 tube of Michael Harding lapiz lazuli and a Kolinsky sable brush, we reached out to 13 artists — including painters, photographers, textile designers, and multimedia artists — about what sorts of gifts they’d like to receive.
-Below, their 23 suggestions, which include something for practically every artist, whether she’s hoping for supplies, an activity, shoes, or cannabis-infused snacks to “inspire” her creative process.
+And if you want to buy an artist a gift they will actually use, you’ll probably have to be pretty familiar with their practice to know what supplies to get.
+To help keep you from wandering the aisles of Blick deliberating between that $80 tube of Michael Harding lapis lazuli and a Kolinsky sable brush, we reached out to several artists — including painters, photographers, textile designers, and multimedia artists — about what sorts of gifts they’d like to receive.
+Below, their suggestions, which include something for practically every artist, whether they’re hoping for supplies, an activity, or cannabis-infused snacks to “inspire” the creative process.

 Artist Daniele Frazier recommended a gift that she received last year and loved: Teflon-coated scissors.
 “I love them because not only do they look really beautiful but they’re extremely sharp, and the Teflon coating allows you to cut tape, even gummy tape like duct tape, without the scissors getting sticky over time,” she says.
 “Nobody really buys herself fancy scissors, but we all know the gross feeling of a pair of scissors that has been used too often on packing tape, which is what makes these a nice gift.”
 These scissors are made in Japan and built to last, meaning their recipient can hold on to them for a while.
 “I think giving someone something that will last a lifetime is not only thoughtful but responsible,” says Frazier.